-Scope: Working near filled pool/water Protective Measures: Exclusion zone, Danger tape, safety signs, water ring, hock grab and life jackets (as required).
-Workers must not work along near the filled pool Selection & Use: Follow the Manufacturer's and Legislative Requirements when using this Safe Job Procedure Supervisors' Responsibility: Develop and review the Filled Pool - SJP with Workers prior to use.
+❖ Working near filled pool/water Scope: Protective Measures: Exclusion zone, Danger tape, safety signs, water ring, hock grab and life jackets (as required).
+Workers must not work along near the filled pool Selection & Use: Follow the Manufacturer's and Legislative Requirements when using this Safe Job Procedure ❖ Develop and review the Filled Pool - SJP with Workers prior to use.
 Ensure Workers are adequately trained on Safety Procedures prior to work.
-Have available Danger tape and safety signs to secure the work area Review emergency equipment as required and ensure damaged equipment is removed from service and/or repaired Workers' Responsibility: Review and sign off on Working Near Filled Pool - SJP prior to work; inspect Emergency equipment prior to work Use as required specialized PPE as defined in the SJP; Workers are to not work along near the filled pool Report any damaged equipment to the Supervisor and tag out as required Training Requirements: MOL Safety Awareness training, WHMIS (current to 1 year), Working at Heights (current to 3 years) & Working Near Filled Pool - SJP Procedure: Step 1 - Review the emergency procedure for Worker falling in the filled pool.
+Have Supervisors' Responsibility: available Danger tape and safety signs to secure the work area Review emergency equipment as required and ensure damaged equipment is removed from service and/or repaired Review and sign off on Working Near Filled Pool - SJP prior to work; inspect Emergency equipment prior to work Workers' Responsibility: Use as required specialized PPE as defined in the SJP; Workers are to not work along near the filled pool Report any damaged equipment to the Supervisor and tag out as required MOL Safety Awareness training, WHMIS (current to 1 year), Working at Heights Training Requirements: (current to 3 years) & Working Near Filled Pool - SJP Step 1 - Review the emergency procedure for Worker falling in the filled pool.
 Note: Review all emergency equipment and report any defective/damaged/ inoperable equipment to the Supervisor and/or take out of service.
-All Workers in the pool area must inform Duron's site Superintendent prior to entering the area.
+All Workers in

 Step 2 - Secure the work area, review guardrails around the pool area.

 Note: Workers are to not work along or near the filled pool.
 Also, all Workers performing work must review and sign off on the SJP form.

 Step 3 - Use as required - harness and travel restraint procedures when working near the pool edge.
 As required, use life jackets.